SRCF/docs/content/tutorials/shell-and-files/passwordless-login.md

     ssh-keygen -t ed25519 -C "your_email@example.com"
     ```

     This creates an SSH key pair, using your email as a label.
-You should wee the following output
+You should see the following output

     ```text
     Generating public/private ed25519 key pair.